Anthonydevep01/Mygamingnews.net/content/articles/davy-x-jones-early-access-launch.md

 ## Doom Eternal Meets High Seas Chaos?

-First impressions of *Davy X Jones* are anything but subtle.
-The game has been described as a pirate-themed FPS that borrows its frantic combat rhythm from *Doom Eternal*.
+First impressions of Davy X Jones are anything but subtle.
+The game has been described as a pirate-themed FPS that borrows its frantic combat rhythm from Doom Eternal.
 Fans who tried the [Steam Next Fest demo](https://bleedingcool.com/games/davy-x-jones-reveals-early-access-release-this-week) noted its relentless pace, heavy-hitting arsenal, and over-the-top enemy designs—all wrapped in swashbuckling energy.

-The result is an experience that feels both familiar and wild: *what if Doomguy traded his armor for a pirate hat and cutlass?*
+The result is an experience that feels both familiar and wild: what if Doomguy traded his armor for a pirate hat and cutlass?

 ## Platforms Confirmed: Consoles and PC